 But probably the best way to celebrate is to drink a frappé!

-Go to your favourite cafe and barista or simply make it at home using the recipes below.
+Go to your favorite cafe and barista or simply make it at home using the recipes below.

 You can make three general types of frappé that depend upon the amount of sugar